Dovakiin0/Kitsune/README.md

 Kitsune uses vercel KV to cache data.
 However, it is optional.
 To use caching you can create your own KV instance.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2FDovakiin0%2FKitsune)

+If you are deploying to vercel.
+Make sure to set ENVIRONMENT VARIABLE `TMDB_ACCESS_KEY` and set it your access key.

 ## Credits